DietmarSch/todo/README.md

 # todo
 This is a simple todo-App, which can store your todos in the browser's cache.
 It is written as an excercise.

+## This is my first README.MD.
+So far..